Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Similar to hard floors, the S65 picked up 100% in all the mid-pile experiments – impressive given its price level.

-You could see it left zero remnants in the before and after photos above.
+It left zero remnants in the before and after photos above.

 Please note that I used the max setting for the closing passes, which helped it pick up every crumb.